lholliger/ShiftPass/README.md

 # ShiftPass
-Encryption using a more complex letter shift systen
+Encryption using a more complex letter shift system

+## Documentation
+coming soon!